Airwallex: Founding and growth

-International expansion (2019–2022)
+International expansion

-After a round of funding in March 2019 brought in $100 million from investors such as DST Global, Sequoia Capital, and Hillhouse Capital, Airwallex reached a valuation of US$1 billion, and became the "quickest company in Australia to reach unicorn status," as well as Australia's third technology unicorn overall.
+After a round of funding in March 2019 brought in $100 million from investors, Airwallex reached a valuation of US$1 billion, and became the "quickest company in Australia to reach unicorn status," as well as Australia's third technology unicorn overall.
 Press reported in February 2020 that instead of focusing largely on forex transfers, Airwallex was aiming to become a "neobank" akin to Salesforce, specifically the "AWS of financial services."
 In 2020, NAB was providing payroll and rental payment services to Airwallex.
 The NAB had previously cancelled transactional banking services for Airwallex customers in 2018.
 In 2021, Hong Kong unfroze $18.2 million in funds and released them to Airwallex after Hong Kong's High Court dismissed suspicions by the Hong Kong Police Organised and Serious Crimes Ordinance that two former Airwallex clients had used Airwallex for money laundering.

 In May 2021, Airwallex received a license in the Netherlands, giving them access to the European market.
 Airwallex started operations in the US in August, and secured a license in Malaysia in September 2021.
 In November 2021, Airwallex raised an additional US$100 million, reaching a new valuation of $5.5 billion and bringing the total funds raised since 2015 to $802 million.
 After debuting a borderless card for businesses in Australia in 2020, Airwallex released a version of that debit card with Visa in Hong Kong in 2021, followed by a release in the U.S. in 2022.
 Airwallex launched in Singapore in early 2022.
-Later that year, In October 2022, Airwallex raised another US$100 million, and in October 2022, CRN valued it at US$5.6 billion.
+Later that year, in October 2022, Airwallex raised another US$100 million, and in October 2022, CRN valued it at US$5.6 billion.